RobBlackwell/golem/README.md

 golem --provider openai "Why is the sky blue?"
 ```

+### Azure OpenAI

+Having registered with Azure and deployed a model as part of the Azure
+OpenAI API service, you should have an endpoint and a key.
+These can
+be specified with the `--url` and `--key` command line arguments
+respectively, or you can set the corresponding shell variables
+AZURE_OPENAI_ENDPOINT and AZURE_OPENAI_API_KEY.

+### Azure AI

+Having deployed an Azure AI model, you should have an endpoint and a
+key.
+These can be specified with the `--url` and `--key` command line
+arguments respectively, or you can set the corresponding shell
+variables AZUREAI_ENDPOINT_URL and AZUREAI_ENDPOINT_KEY.

 ### OpenRouter

 Having registered with OpenRouter, you can either specify your key as part of the command line, e.g.: